Constraints on Axions from Cosmic Distance Measurements: Axion-photon conversion

 For X-rays originating at a radius $r$ in the cluster, we can then approximate the ratio of outgoing to initial X-ray photon flux after axion-photon conversion, following \Eq{eq:pconv_prod}, as: \beq \Pgg(r; m_a, \gag) = A + (1-A) \prod\limits_{i=1}^{N(r)} \bl( 1 - \frac{3}{2}P_0(r_i) \br) \ , \eeq where $N(r) = (R_\vir-r)/L_\icm$ is the number of domains with size $L_\icm$ from origin point $r$ to the virial radius of the cluster $R_\vir$; $P_0(r_i)$ is the axion-photon probability conversion at the center $r_i$ of the {\it i}-th domain, given by \Eq{eq:pag}; $B=B_\icm(r)$ according to the three benchmarks in \Eqsto{eq:modA}{eq:modC}; and $n_e = n_{e,\icm}(r)$ according to \Eq{eq:neicm}.

 Finally we want to comment on the uncertainties associated with the ICM magnetic fields.
 Recently, for example, just how coherent or turbulent these fields are has been the subject of some concern, and the stringent bounds on the axion-photon coupling relying on the ICM propagation in \cite{Reynolds:2019uqt} has been questioned \cite{Libanov:2019fzq}.
-As we will discuss below in more detail, we sidestep this issue by computing and comparing bounds from assuming either ICM photon-axion conversion with one of the benchmarks in \Eqsto{eq:modA}{eq:modC} or by ignoring the ICM conversion altogether.
+As we will discuss below in more detail, we sidestep this issue by computing and comparing bounds based on various settings that, either include ICM photon-axion conversion with one of the benchmarks in \Eqsto{eq:modA}{eq:modC}, or ignore the ICM conversion altogether.